odb9402/CNNPeaks/README.md

 > chr2:10,000,000-10,002,000 peaks

 In line 1, **peaks**, this means that cell K562 at least has one peak in a region (chr1:1,000,000-1,100,000).
 In line 2, 3 ,**peakStart, peakEnd**,  it means that cell K562 just only one peak in the regions.
-In line 4, there is no peak in that regions about K562 or other cell because there is no matched cell line name at this raw.
+In line 4, there is no peak in those regions about K562 or other cells because there is no matched cell line name at this raw.
 If you want to use this label data on other cells,  all these line 1-4 mean **noPeak** because there is no cell name in  the lines.
 If you want to know specific rules or methods of this labeling work, please look [here.](https://academic.oup.com/bioinformatics/article/33/4/491/2608653/Optimizing-ChIP-seq-peak-detectors-using-visual)

 Usage of CNN-peaks